leithdm/light-dark/README.md

 ## Overview

 - A single page website with a light-to-dark toggle switch.
-- Objective: to illustrate how to implement light-to-dark functionality.
+- **Objective**: to illustrate how to implement light-to-dark functionality.

+## Technologies

+- makes use of `Window.localStorage` to save preference.

 ## Credits